aaronshaver/2d-particle-gravity/README.md

 ## Implementation notes

+0. The nature of the problem practically insists on multi-threading the gravity simulation, since "columns" in the particle field are independent.
+If I were to spend more time on it, that's one thing I'd improve.
+You could use timeit or a timing decorator to measure if there was a performance improvement.

 1. I considered mocking or monkey-patching STDIN for the unit testing, but it was an unproductive rabbit hole.
 I settled on a couple methods in the test file that read from a file and output to the appropriate data type instead.